Communication in the Dental Office: Part 2 - Effective Telecommunications (AGD 550)

 • Describe types of and precautions for use of answering services in the dental practice.

-• Describe cellular phone uses and etiquette.
+• Describe smart phone uses and etiquette.

 • Explain the use of text messaging.